-Hero Plumbing, Heating & Cooling has been a family tradition for over 100 years.
+Hero Plumbing, Heating, Cooling, Drains, Ducts & Electrical has been a family tradition for over 109 years.
 In 1914, Harry C. Ridler started the company in South Minneapolis which led to the company name Uptown.
 Pete Savage worked for the Ridler family in the 1970s, and in 1982 Pete had the incredible opportunity to purchase it.
 In 2010, using the money they saved while Josh was in Iraq as a down payment, Sheree and Josh took out an SBA loan and purchased Hero Plumbing, Heating & Cooling from Josh’s father.
 At that time, Hero had 4 employees and focused on serving Minneapolis.
 Today, Hero has over 150 amazing men and women working with us and we’ve added Electrical to our expansive service offerings and have expanded our service area to cover the entire Twin Cities Metro, Rochester, Owatonna and surrounding communities.

 Josh was raised in South Minneapolis until he was 10, when the Savages moved to Eagan.
 Josh grew up working in the family business and graduated from Eagan High School in 1996.
 He then went to school for auto mechanics in Duluth, working evenings delivering pizza and spending his summers working for the Forest Service in the Western US.